Portland clears protesters from park as part of deal to get feds to leave

 The protesters chanted “Feds go home,” aware that under a deal between Gov. Kate Brown and the Trump administration, Homeland Security agents and officers are supposed to begin leaving Thursday and state police will take over the lead on calming protests.

 Portland police announced the park was to be cleared around 5 a.m. — including press.
 Those who remained were subject to arrest, police said.
-And hour later, they announced on Twitter that the move had been successful.
+An hour later, they announced on Twitter that the move had been successful.

+Police said pedestrians are banned from the streets around the park, which effectively creates a buffer zone to protect the courthouse.
+Arrests had already been made Thursday morning for violating the lockdown, police said.

 “No arrests have been made at this time,” the Portland Police Bureau said.